 The Walking Dead Season 1: Kenny's both possible deaths in Episode 5 are this.
 However, Season 2 Episode 2 reveals that he managed to survive charging into a wave of walkers.

 Subverted, however, early on in the first Original Generation.
-In an attempt to prove to the heroes that his Face-Heel Turn is for real, Sanger attacks your mothership with enough force to destroy it.
+In an attempt to prove to the heroes that his Face–Heel Turn is for real, Sanger attacks your mothership with enough force to destroy it.
 An otherwise normal mechanic with an interest in gambling manages to get a larger-sized mech working just in time to intercept Sanger and takes the hit instead.
-Thankfully, said mech is a Mighty Glacier and ends up crippled but salvageable, and it breaks Sanger's sword taking the attack, forcing Zonvolt to call it a day.
+Thankfully, said mech has Super Toughness and ends up crippled but salvageable, and it breaks Sanger's sword taking the attack, forcing Zonvolt to call it a day.